Life Jacket Fiction and Fact

 Also, the way the US Coast Guard and Canadian regulatory agencies are now categorizing and labeling life jackets is changing.
 These changes, outlined in the article New US Coast Guard PFD Approval System, differ in significant ways from the older system.
 If you have questions, please contact us.

 Fiction: “I’m a big person, weighing 250 pounds, so I must need the largest size of that jacket.”

 Fact: This is one of the more common misunderstandings we see about life jackets.
 It requires some detailed explanation, so bear with me.

-- Almost without exception there is only one design flotation number listed.
-That means that all sizes of that jacket have the same amount of flotation.
+- When only one design flotation number is listed, all sizes of that jacket have the same amount of flotation.

-- When there’s only one design flotation listed, the only difference in the sizes is the length of the adjustment straps.
+- When there is only one design flotation listed, the only difference in the sizes is the length of the adjustment straps.

 - The U.S. Coast Guard sets the standards for all USCG-approved lifejackets.
 For the Type III, the most common recreational type, the minimum flotation is 15.5 pounds.

 - Under the New Coast Guard Approval System, the Performance Level 70 is equivalent to older system Type III.